Dungal MacDouall: War with the Bruces

 The Chronicle of Lanercost states that Thomas, Alexander, and Reginald were executed at Carlisle on 17 February.
 As a result of his services to the English Crown, the same source further reports that Dungal was knighted by Edward at Carlisle on Easter Day, 26 March 1307.
 Dungal is elsewhere recorded to have been rewarded with £40 on 3 February 1307 for the taking of Thomas, Alexander, and Reginald.
 Edward I is also recorded to have awarded Dungal with a grant of the forfeited lands of Brice Blair, the office of coroner of Ayr, and the lands of the Mark that had been previously held by Robert Boyd.

 In 1308, King Robert sent his one remaining brother, Sir Edward Bruce, into Galloway to have their revenge on Dungal MacDouall for the loss of their two brothers.
 James Douglass went with Sir Edward and they attacked the MacDoualls and their English allies at night, chasing them from Galloway.
 After that success, King Robert made his brother, Lord of Galloway.

-Edward I's remorseless executions of King Robert's brothers (one of whom, Alexander, was a priest), and his supporters may be explained by his cruel nature, his disgust at the idea of Scottish freedom and Bruce's slaying of John Comyn, an act the English king regarded as sacrilegious.
+Edward I's remorseless executions of King Robert's brothers (one of whom, Alexander, was a priest), and his supporters may be explained by his disgust at the idea of Scottish independence and Bruce's slaying of John Comyn, an act the English king regarded as sacrilegious.
 Although chivalrous compassion became fashionable in England in the twelfth century, and spread into Scotland and Wales by the thirteenth century, there was no comparable political transformation in Gaelic Ireland.
 The Bruces' connections with the Gaelic world may have enabled the English Crown to treat adherents of the Bruces as if they were Irish.
 In truth, Edward was ruthless and without mercy, even to women and resented any desire for Scotland to be free.
 Thus, he may have used the Gaelic connection as an excuse.
 Such a possibility may be exemplified by the battlefield executions doled out by Dungal.

 In March 1306/1307, on account of his success campaigning in support of the English, Dungal successfully petitioned Edward I to grant his like-named younger brother the marriage of the daughter and heir of Hugh Chaumpaigne.
 The same month, Dungal is recorded to have successfully requested a pardon for Elias Vaux, for the latter's part in the killing of Nicholas, son of Robert Goyt.